Identification

 What are branded keywords?

-Using these branded keywords in online marketing campaigns can help your company increase visibility and drive traffic to its website, as well as enhance its brand recognition and reputation.
+Using these branded keywords in marketing campaigns can help your company increase visibility and drive traffic to its website.

 Why are branded keywords important?